flakechain/flake-core/README.md

 # FlakeChain v0.3.0-alpha

-###### FlakeChain is Monero v12 (Cryptonote v7) fork with clear Genesis Block, Rich Ecosystem and Application Development Platform included.
+###### FlakeChain is Monero v12 (Cryptonote v7) fork with Rich Ecosystem and Application Development Platform included

+## Description

+FlakeChain is a private, secure, untraceable, decentralised digital currency.
+You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.

 ## Building from source